DBpedia: DBpedia Spotlight

 DBpedia Spotlight is a tool for annotating mentions of DBpedia resources in text.
-This allows linking unstructured information sources to the Linked Open Data cloud through DBpedia.
+This allows linking unstructured information sources to the linked open data cloud through DBpedia.
 DBpedia Spotlight performs named entity extraction, including entity detection and name resolution (in other words, disambiguation).
 It can also be used for named entity recognition, and other information extraction tasks.
 DBpedia Spotlight aims to be customizable for many use cases.
 Instead of focusing on a few entity types, the project strives to support the annotation of all 3.5 million entities and concepts from more than 320 classes in DBpedia.
 The project started in June 2010 at the Web Based Systems Group at the Free University of Berlin.

 DBpedia Spotlight is publicly available as a web service for testing and a Java/Scala API licensed via the Apache License.
 The DBpedia Spotlight distribution includes a jQuery plugin that allows developers to annotate pages anywhere on the Web by adding one line to their page.
 Clients are also available in Java or PHP.
 The tool handles various languages through its demo page and web services.
 Internationalization is supported for any language that has a Wikipedia edition.

 Archivo ontology database

-From 2020, the DBpedia project provides a regularly updated database of web‑accessible ontologies written in the OWL ontology language.
+From 2020, the DBpedia project provides a regularly updated database of web‑accessible ontologies written in the Web Ontology Language (OWL).
 Archivo also provides a four star rating scheme for the ontologies it scrapes, based on accessibility, quality, and related fitness‑for‑use criteria.
 For instance, SHACL compliance for graph‑based data is evaluated when appropriate.
 Ontologies should also contain metadata about their characteristics and specify a public license describing their terms‑of‑use.
 As of June 2021 the Archivo database contains 1368 entries.